-- · finance unanticipated working capital requirements; - develop or enhance our technological infrastructure and our existing products and solutions; - fund strategic relationships, including channel partners, joint ventures, and co-investments; - · respond to competitive pressures; and - · acquire complementary businesses, technologies, products, or solutions.
+- · finance unanticipated working capital requirements; - · develop or enhance our technological infrastructure and our existing products and solutions; - fund strategic relationships, including channel partners, joint ventures, and co-investments; - · respond to competitive pressures; and - · acquire complementary businesses, technologies, products, or solutions.

 Accordingly, we may need to engage in equity or debt financings or collaborative arrangements to secure additional funds.
 Additional financing may not be available on terms favorable to us, or at all.
 If we raise additional funds through further issuances of equity or equity-linked securities, our existing stockholders could suffer significant dilution, and any new equity securities we issue could have rights, preferences, and privileges superior to those of holders of our common stock.
 Any debt financing secured by us in the future could involve additional restrictive covenants relating to our capital-raising activities and other financial and operational matters, which may make it more difficult for us to obtain additional capital and to pursue business opportunities, including potential acquisitions.
-In addition, during times of economic instability, it has been difficult for many companies to obtain financing in the public markets or to obtain debt financing, and we may not be able to obtain additional financing on commercially reasonable terms, if at all.
+In addition, during times of economic instability, it has been difficult for many companies to obtain financing on commercially reasonable terms, if at all.
 If we are unable to obtain adequate financing or financing on terms satisfactory to us, it could have a material adverse effect on our business, financial condition, and results of operations.